-An individual was produced in the Suva Magistrates Court on three (3) counts of election related offences today before Magistrate Mr. Kashyapa Wickramasekara.
+An individual was produced in the Suva Magistrates Court on three (3) counts of election related offences today before Magistrate Mr. Liyanage Wickramasekara.

 The Fiji Independent Commission Against Corruption charged Mr. Rajnil Sobha with one (1) count of "False Declaration on an Application for Voter Registration", one (1) count of "False Declaration on an Application for Replacement of Electronic Voter Registration Card" under the Electoral Act of 2014 and one (1) count of "Applying to be Registered as a Voter on More than one occasion" under the Electoral (Registration of Voters) Act 2012.